 - To support the home-school connection by assigning games for homework - To play with an older buddy class - To make teacher-created or student-created games for themes or different skills practice using the Blank Game Template on page 16 (For example, for student-created gifts, have students make matching pictures or words about their moms for Mother's Day.
-Use stickers for quick game enhancement.) - As an indoor recess activity - To play during a reading night event flower car pan hamburger computer elep pants baseball elephant school
+Use stickers for quick game enhancement.) - To make file folder games for individual or group review (First, separate the matching pairs of cards and glue one half of the set faceup in a 5 x 4 game card layout on the inside of a file folder.
+Next, laminate the remaining cards and place them inside a resealable plastic bag.
+Finally, have students take turns selecting a card from the bag and locating its matching card on the inside of the file folder.) - As an indoor recess activity - To play during a family science night event